algbio/optimized-fd/README.md

 # Algorithmic Optimization applied to Minimum Flow Decomposition via Integer Linear Programming

-In the MFD problem, we are given a flow in a directed acyclic graph (DAG) with unique source *s* and unique sink *t*, and we need to decompose it into the minimum number of weighted paths (usually the weights are positive integers) from *s* to *t*, such that the weights of the paths sum up to the flow values, for every edge.
+In the Minimul Flow Decomposition (MFD) problem, we are given a flow in a directed acyclic graph (DAG) with unique source *s* and unique sink *t*, and we need to decompose it into the minimum number of weighted paths (usually the weights are positive integers) from *s* to *t*, such that the weights of the paths sum up to the flow values, for every edge.
 Additional informating regarding pre-existing paths required to be in the final solution can be used in order to speed up the solution process.

 In the image below, an example of a flow network is displayed: